Musk changes reason for visiting Wisconsin to hand out $2 million ahead of Supreme Court election

 Schimel, a Waukesha County judge, faces Dane County Judge Susan Crawford in Tuesday’s election.
 Crawford is backed by a wide range of Democrats, including the liberal justices who hold a 4-3 majority on the Wisconsin Supreme Court and former President Barack Obama.
 The retirement this year of a liberal justice puts majority control of the court in play.

-Musk’s political action committee said Friday that it had awarded $1 million to Scott Ainsworth, a mechanical engineer from Green Bay, for signing its petition protesting against “activist” judges.
+Musk’s PAC said Friday that it had awarded $1 million to Scott Ainsworth, a mechanical engineer from Green Bay, for signing its petition protesting against “activist” judges.
 In a video posted on X, Ainsworth encouraged people to sign the petition and “get out and vote early for Brad Schimel.”

 “If everyone in the MAGA movement shows up and votes for Brad Schimel, we will win,” Ainsworth said in the video.